CathalD/BlueCarbon_Eelgrass_Workshop/04_Data_Interpretation/README.md

 To make things easier, we have attached a spreadsheet where you can enter the field values directly from the datasheet, and it will automatically populate the remaining columns.

-Link to spreasheet in file "
+Link to spreasheet in file google sheet - https://docs.google.com/spreadsheets/d/1XMA_zaFNKtxCw2tAiQa3gHaIiT_wJAecmwW7Rz4hhaQ/edit?usp=sharing

+Also available as a blanl sheet in 04_Data_Interpretation/files/Eelgrass_Carbon_DigitalData_BlankSheet.xlsx

 > 📸 **[SCREENSHOT NEEDED]** — the spreadsheet with the example rows filled in, showing which
 > columns are typed by hand and which auto-calculate.